astronomer/docs/learn/custom-xcom-backends-tutorial.md

 title: 'Set up a custom XCom backend using object storage'
 sidebar_label: 'Set up an XCom backend'
 id: xcom-backend-tutorial
-description: 'Use this tutorial to learn how to set up a custom XCom backend with Object Storage.'
+description: 'Use this tutorial to learn how to set up a custom XCom backend with object storage.'
 ---

 import Tabs from '@theme/Tabs';